baratine/hello-service-in-webapp/README.md

     mvn clean package

-Deploy the war file into a hello context of Tomcat 8.0.28 or better and start Tomcat.
+Deploy the war file into a hello context of Tomcat 8.0.28 or Resin 4.0.46 or better and start the container.

 Access your service via curl